oceanprotocol-archive/predict-eth/challenges/main4.md

 # Ensure the transfer was successful
 assert tx.events['Transfer']['to'].lower() == judges_address.lower()

+# Print txid, as we'll use it in the next step
+print(f"txid from transferring the nft: {tx}")
 ````

+## 4.2  Submit your result in Desights platform

+Go to Desights (https://desights.ai), sign in, and go to the page for this competition.

+In the previous step, you got the txid from transferring the nft.
+Copy and paste it into the appropriate field in Desights, and submit it.
+You should get a message confirming your submission.

+## 4.3 Double-check that you submitted everything

+Section 0.2 "Criteria to win" has a checklist of things you need to have done.
+Ensure that you've done these.
+If you missed any, you will _not_ be eligible.

+And if that's good, then...

 Congratulations!
 You've now made your submission to the challenge! :tada: